 Funds for the graduate studies scholarships were provided by a bequest in the will of Fuller E. Callaway, III, who died in 1971.
 Awards are based on ability, motivation, character, and need.
 Scholarship grants under the program vary according to the need of the individual applicants and are renewable based on the applicants' satisfactory academic performance.

 From its beginning in 1983 through 2016, the Hatton Lovejoy Graduate Studies Fund has awarded $5.38 million in scholarship grants to its recipients.

-Applications for 2018 are now being accepted.
-The next application deadline is May 15, 2018.
+The 2018 application deadline has passed.
+The next application deadline is May 15, 2019.

 Application forms and information may be obtained by contacting the Hatton Lovejoy Graduate Studies Fund Committee, P.O.
 Box 790, LaGrange, Georgia 30241 or by following this link:

 The Hatton Lovejoy Scholarship Plan and Graduate Studies Fund provide that students receiving scholarship awards will be required to make periodic reports to the Scholarship Committees.
 The report must be in the hands of the Committee prior to the beginning of each quarter or semester.
 The Committee will be glad to have any other information or comments you would like to include with your semester report.
 The Committee also welcomes the opportunity of advising with you at any time.

 The Committee requires that a transcript be furnished at the end of each quarter of semester.
 Please contact the registrar’s office at the college or university to have the official transcript mailed to the Foundation office.

 George E. Sims, Jr. Nursing Scholarship